microsoft/DynamicTelemetry/docs/docs/index.md

 Introducing DynamicTelemetry, an OpenSource, diagnostic compliment to OpenTelemetry.

-The DynamicTelemetry development team wants to make debugging highly scaled production software as easy and enjoyable as debugging one application locally.
+**The DynamicTelemetry project aims to make debugging highly scaled production software as easy and enjoyable as debugging a single application locally.** Engineers should be able to diagnose and explore live production systems without compromising reliability, performance, or customer privacy.
+***Dynamic Telemetry is a collaborative effort and a shared vision***; We are actively exploring it and we welcome your contributions.

+Historically telemetry has focused on collecting large volumes of statically configured information, then mining it later in hopes that it is useful.
+This often leads to storing vast amounts of rarely used data 'just in case', yet failing to anticipate other data that will be needed in the future.
+We want to let engineers reconfigure the telemetry being sent by production systems in real-time, creating tight feedback loops and more useful telemetry.

+In this introduction, lets explore a hypothetical new telemetry experience that blends traditional symbolic debuggers with advanced new complements to your existing OpenTelemetry assets and workflow.
+We are innovators from diverse technical backgrounds.
+Key contributors include authors and key contributors from the Linux kernel, Windows kernel, OpenTelemetry, countless pieces of middleware, eBPF, compilers, and runtimes.
+Our software is running in most Linux and Windows operating systems, cloud hosts, and mobile devices worldwide.
+Our documents aim to provide a comprehensive guide, reflecting on past developments and looking forward to future advancements.

+***Dynamic Telemetry is our Shared Vision***; and we welcome your contributions.
+If you're a software innovator in this field,, we hope our documentation supports your needs, that it makes you feel welcome to contribute to our shared vision, and that with you, we can mutually empower one another to support one another.

-We want you to be able to diagnose and explore live production systems without compromising reliability, performance, or customer privacy.
+**The DynamicTelemetry development team aims to make debugging highly scaled production software as easy and enjoyable as debugging a single application locally.** Our goal is to enable you to diagnose and explore live production systems without compromising reliability, performance, or customer privacy.

 In this introduction, you will learn about DynamicTelemetry, an open-source diagnostic tool that blends traditional symbolic debuggers with advanced new